koyomdev21/super-to-do/README.md

 Changes to be implement in the near future:

-real working use cases backend
+- real working use cases backend
-UI update
+- UI update
-application with real features
+- application with real features
+- more mapbox features such as search autocomplete